 ‘I know what’s real.’

 Blade Runner 2049 does not begin bombastically.
-There is a short wall of text over a black screen and impending drums, more reminiscent of an eighties studio piece than a modern release.
+There is a short wall of text over a black screen, accompanied by the sound of impending drums, more reminiscent of an eighties studio piece than a modern release.
 Then our opening shot; surely one of the most staggering ever committed to screen, of rows upon rows of solar fields, dwarfing the protagonist’s entrance.
 The oil refineries of the first film are long gone, but the conditions of life are much the same.

 The irony of this opening sequence does not become clear until the end, when one realizes that the sun does not actually come out in this film.
 It is smog or nothing, even in daylight; and the real lives, the brilliant lives, take place elsewhere, in off-world colonies, while the dispossessed of downtown LA wait, slowly wallowing in their miserable fate until they die.